Don’t stress over what to get the globetrotters in your life. Here are nearly 44 great gift ideas, mostly $50 or less, for every type of traveler.

 A scratch off map or cork globe for marking where they’ve been

 Looking forward to the next trip is great, but so is remembering the adventures you’ve already had.
-The Scratch Off Map ($26) helps you favorite globetrotter track where they’ve been and mark off progress towards their travel goals.
-If they prefer old-school methods of seeing where they’ve been, this map ($149) comes with colorful push pins (including several that look like flags) and a personalized plaque.
+The Scratch Off Map ($26) helps you favorite globetrotter track where they’ve been and mark off progress toward their travel goals.
+If they prefer old-school methods of seeing where they’ve been, these maps (starting at $169) come with colorful push pins (including several that look like flags) and a personalized plaque.

 For those who eschew maps for 3D models, there’s the World Traveler’s Cork Globe (starting at $80).
 It provides the same pleasure of plotting adventures—past or future—by dotting the planet with different push pins.